Need more prompt fake running glidein detection

 We need tools that allow us to spot the fake running glideins, so we can prompty remove them.

-#2 Updated by Igor Sfiligoi almost 6 years ago
+#2 Updated by Igor Sfiligoi about 6 years ago

 My suggested solution would be to periodically poll all the served VO collectors, and compare the advertised glidein attributes with what we have in our own queues.